IshmaelRogers/Kuka-Arm/README.md

 Inverse orientation - calculating the last 3 joint angles that are responsible for orienting the end-effector

 8. Use the individual DH transforms to calculate the resultant transform

-NOTE: The Roll Pitch Yaw rotations between the base_link and the gripper_link must be equal to the product of the individual rotations between respective links
+NOTE: The Roll Pitch Yaw rotations between the base_link and the gripper_link must be equal to the product of the individual rotations between respective links because the describe the orientation of the gripper.

 9. Substitute the values calculated for joints 1 to 3 in their respective individual rotation matrices and pre-multiply both side of the equation used in step 8 by the inverse of the matrix that defines the rotation from the base link to link 3.

-Used the modified DH Conditions to locate the parameters Used the law of cosines to locate the wrist center
+NOTE: The modified DH Table was used to locate the parameters
+NOTE: The law of cosines was used to locate the wrist center

 ## Joint angle derivations